Podcast Episodes – Traders Podcast

 Direct download: RB566.mp3

-Category:Podcast Episodes -- posted at: 10:51am EDT
+Category:Podcast Episodes -- posted at: 10:51am EST

 Most people go through life making the same mistakes at age 60 that they made at age 20.
 It’s astounding and even discouraging, but unfortunately, it’s true.
 And some people structure their lives so they can succeed in one area while acting out internal conflicts in another area.